gawati/gawati-docs/docs/source/development/dev-env-local.rst

 Setup the PDF data set
 ----------------------

-To setup the PDF data-set, you just need to extract the files into a folder, e.g if you extract the PDF files into ``/home/data/akn_pdf``, and add a Apache configuration to serve the folder contents (See line 7 below `Add the Apache configuration for binary data`_)
+To setup the PDF data-set, you just need to extract the files into a folder, e.g if you extract the PDF files into ``/home/data/akn_pdf``, and add a Apache configuration to serve the folder contents (See :ref:`conf-binary`)

 Setup the XML data set
 ----------------------